Arka7Z/miniMatlab/README.md

 # miniMatlab
-a parser for miniMatlab ( a subset of C)
+a reduced Matlab(miniMatlab) compiler using flex, bison and gnu assembler for X86-64 architecture.